Pitch accent (intonation): Typology

 Languages vary in terms of whether pitch accents must be associated with syllables that are perceived as prominent or stressed.
-For example, in French and Indonesian, pitch accents may be associated with syllables that are not acoustically stressed, while in English and Swedish, syllables that receive pitch accents are also stressed.
+For example, in French and Indonesian, pitch accents may be associated with syllables that are not acoustically stressed, but in English and Swedish, syllables that receive pitch accents are also stressed.
 Languages also vary in terms of whether pitch accents are assigned lexically or post-lexically.
-Lexical pitch accents are associated with particular syllables within words in the lexicon, and can serve to distinguish between segmentally similar words.
+Lexical pitch accents are associated with particular syllables within words in the lexicon and can serve to distinguish between segmentally similar words.
 Post-lexical pitch accents are assigned to words in phrases according to their context in the sentence and conversation.
-Within this word, the pitch accent is associated with the syllable marked as metrically strong in the lexicon.
-Post-lexical pitch accents do not change the identity of the word, but rather how the word fits into the conversation.
+Within a word, the pitch accent is associated with the syllable marked as metrically strong in the lexicon.
+Post-lexical pitch accents change not the identity of the word but rather how the word fits into the conversation.
 The stress/no-stress distinction and the lexical/post-lexical distinction create a typology of languages with regards to their use of pitch accents.

 Languages that use lexical pitch accents are described as pitch accent languages, in contrast to tone/tonal languages like Mandarin Chinese and Yoruba.
-Pitch accent languages differ from tone languages in that pitch accents are only assigned to one syllable in a word, whereas tones can be assigned to multiple syllables in a word.
+Pitch accent languages differ from tone languages in that pitch accents are assigned to only one syllable in a word, but tones can be assigned to multiple syllables in a word.